GoogleCloudPlatform/gke-managed-certs/README.md

 Follow the [how-to](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs)
 for more information.
 For a GCP setup follow the instructions below.

-This feature status is Beta.
+This feature status is GA.

 # Installation